tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <from></from>
 <clip {% include citation for=page.cite.clips.not_star_wars %}>

-[Clip from something that isn't Star Wars, where a man is sniffing someone's blue denim jacket.]
+<u>[Clip from something that isn't Star Wars, where a man is sniffing someone's blue denim jacket.]</u>

 </clip>
 </compare>